raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 an aggressive level of DSO keepalive traffic to maintain that session.
 An example of this would be a client that has subscribed to DNS Push
-notifications: in this case, the client is not sending any traffic to the server, but the session is not inactive, because there is a pending request to the server to receive push notifications.
+notifications: in this case, the client is not sending any traffic to the server, but the session is not inactive, because there is a active request to the server to receive push notifications.

 A longer inactivity timeout with a shorter keepalive interval